 Tuition and Expenses

-Tuition for the four-week 2014 Dublin Program is $3,550.00.
-Included in the program tuition are access to the UCD library, computers, and internet; a walking tour of Dublin; an optional field trip to Glendalough, the site of an ancient monastery in the beautiful Wicklow mountains; and a group dinner with Irish barristers and solicitors.
+Tuition for the four-week Dublin Program includes access to the UCD library, computers, and internet; a walking tour of Dublin; an optional field trip to Glendalough, the site of an ancient monastery in the beautiful Wicklow mountains; and a group dinner with Irish barristers and solicitors.
 Tuition for the 2015 Dublin summer program will be announced in fall 2014.

 Students are also required to purchase the University of Tulsa's study abroad health insurance coverage for overseas travel.
 The health insurance coverage is comprehensive and includes medical evacuation and repatriation.
 Participating students are required to purchase the program health insurance, even if they have full medical coverage with another provider.
 The health insurance cost is $37.50.